yolken/yolken-blog/site/_posts/2020-12-25-phd-to-tech.md

 design, internationalization, research, and other specializations within the company.

-The downside of product management, and the reason that I eventually switched into engineering, is that less technical and more relationship-oriented than the other ladders.
+The downside of product management, and the reason that I eventually switched into engineering, is that it's less technical and more relationship-oriented than the other ladders.
 Some people love this kind of work, though, so don't let me dissuade you if you have the right personality for it.

 ### Data science

 Data science, at least when called as such, is the newest of the ladder choices.
 Data scientists do quantitative analysis to support product development.
-The exact day-to-day projects vary a lot, but some examples include designing and evaluating product experiments, building models to detect malicious behavior, forecasting the company's future product demand, etc.
+The exact day-to-day projects vary a lot, but some examples here include designing and evaluating product experiments, building models to detect malicious user behavior, and forecasting the company's future product demand.

-When I started by career 12 years ago, most of the jobs in this space were more specialized, e.g. "financial analyst" or "experimental statistician", so I didn't apply for them.
+When I started my career 12 years ago, most of the jobs in this space were much more specialized, e.g. "financial analyst" or "experimental statistician", so I didn't apply for them.
 Since then, the more general field of "data science" has developed and become broad enough that it's a good fit for many technical PhDs.